 - 1 cup buckwheat flour

-- 4 cups unsweetened soy milk (or unsweetened almond milk)
+- 4 cups unsweetened milk (I used unsweetened almond milk)

 - 1 tsp. pure vanilla extract

-Pour the batter on to a hot non-stick pan over medium heat.
-Keep it thin and on the small side.
+- Pour the batter onto a hot non-stick pan over medium heat.
+Keep it thin and on the smaller side.